3quetra/portfolio/README.md

 This repository contains my Portfolio Projects on various data analysis and data science topics — from python practice and data visualisation to machine learning and natural language processing.

+### 35 Statistical Analysis and Visualisation [Price Runner](./swedish_companies_real_cases/Price_Runner_data_analysis/eda_price_runner.ipynb)

+- `Objective`: Analyze the overall and unit economics of product creation by considering clicks and click revenues for a given set of products.
+Present the insights as well as the methodology.
+- `3 Datasets`: products, hierarchy, clicks.
+- `Potential Business Impact`: optimize product strategies, enhance marketing efforts, refine resource allocation.
+- `Source`: Price Runner (Sweden).
+- `Results`: The analysis reveals patterns in click distribution, cost.
+The consistent cost per click contributes to similar patterns in line plots.
+While there is a strong correlation between clicks and revenue, the age of the product does not exhibit a clear relationship with revenue.
+The data suggests a growth in clicks over time, with noticeable events like Black Friday impacting sales.
+The analysis provides valuable insights for understanding user behavior, seasonal trends, and the dynamics of product clicks and revenue.

 ### 34 Supervised Machine Learning (Time-Series Data Prediction) [Electricity Consumption Forecast (SE)](./swedish_companies_real_cases/Energy_prediction/energy_prediction.ipynb)

 - `Objective`: Forecast daily electricity consumption in Sweden for 2022.